zorowangtt/phdthesis/source/09_chapter1_intro.md

 and is resistant to overfitting.
 The estimate of feature importance can be useful for feature selection.
 As described in @sec:factors, the thermal transfer through nonbonded contacts is influenced by multiple factors related to various static and dynamical properties of proteins given the complexity of the environment inside the proteins.
-To get a better understanding of the thermal transfer through non-covalent contacts, a non-linear regression model is developed between inter-residue thermal conductivity values and those static and dynamical properties of proteins by using the machine learning based approach of random forest methods.
+To get a better understanding of the thermal transfer through nonbonded contacts, a non-linear regression model is developed between inter-residue thermal conductivity values and those static and dynamical properties of proteins by using the machine learning based approach of random forest methods.

 ## Knowledge gap